scotentSD/patterns/_docs/Content/04-Service-FindBusinessSupport.md

 - I find it hard to find stuff
 - I have to look at lots of different, and confusing, government websites to try and find stuff
 - When I find stuff, it is worded quite confusingly
+- Public Sector uses Jargon and Acronyms to make it hard for normal people to understand what is on offer
+- The Public Sector does not trust SME's
+- Service delivery is far to bureaucratic
 - I find it hard to choose which services are best for my Business
 - I waste a lot of time looking
 - I often waste time applying for the wrong thing
 - I would like an easier way to "Shop" for public sector support
+- Could you just list it all in one place (and make that easy to use)

 ## Tags